 A Concrete Rule about Choosing Between One- and Two-Tailed Tests

-Despite this disagreement, there is a hard and fast rule about the decision process itself that all statisticians agree upon.
+Despite this disagreement, there is a hard and fast rule about the decision process itself upon which all statisticians agree.
 You must decide whether you will use a one-tailed or two-tailed test at the beginning of your study before you look at your data.
 You must not perform a two-tailed analysis, obtain non-significant results, and then try a one-tailed test to see if that is statistically significant.
 If you plan to use a one-tailed test, make this decision at the beginning of the study and explain why it is the proper choice.

-The approach I’ll take is that you start out by assuming you’ll use a two-tailed test and then move away from that only after carefully determining that a one-tailed test is appropriate for your study.
+The approach I take is to assume you’ll use a two-tailed test and then move away from that only after carefully determining that a one-tailed test is appropriate for your study.
 The following are potential reasons for why you might use a one-tailed hypothesis test.

 One-Tailed Tests Can Be the Only Option

-For some hypothesis tests, the mechanics of how a test functions dictates using a one-tailed methodology.
+For some hypothesis tests, the mechanics of how a test functions dictate using a one-tailed methodology.
 Chi-squared tests and F-tests and are often one-tailed for this reason.

 Analysts often use chi-squared tests to determine whether data fit a theoretical distribution and whether categorical variables are independent.
 For these tests, when the chi-squared value exceeds the critical threshold, you have sufficient evidence to conclude that the data do not follow the distribution or that the categorical variables are dependent.
 The chi-squared value either reaches this threshold or it does not.
 For all values below the threshold, you fail to reject the null hypothesis.
 There is no other interpretation for very low chi-squared values.
 Hence, these tests are one-tailed by their nature.

 F-tests are highly flexible tests that analysts use in a wide variety of scenarios.
 Some of these scenarios exclude the possibility of a two-tailed test.
-For instance, F-tests in ANOVA and the overall test of significance for linear models are similar to the chi-squared examples.
+For instance, F-tests in ANOVA and the overall test of significance for linear models are similar to the chi-squared example.
 The F ratio can increase to the significance threshold or it does not.
-For example, in one-way ANOVA, if the F-value surpasses the threshold, you can conclude that not all of the group means are equal.
+In one-way ANOVA, if the F-value surpasses the threshold, you can conclude that not all group means are equal.
 On the other hand, all F-values below the threshold yield the same interpretation—the sample provides insufficient evidence to conclude that the group means are unequal.
 No other effect or interpretation exists for very low F-values.

 In some cases, the nature of the test itself requires using a one-sided methodology, and it does not depend on the study area.

-Conversely, other hypothesis tests can legitimately have one and two-tailed versions, and you need to make a choice between them based on the study area.
+On the other hand, other hypothesis tests can legitimately have one and two-tailed versions, and you need to choose between them based on the study area.
 Tests that fall in this category include t-tests, proportion tests, Poisson rate tests, variance tests, and some nonparametric tests for the median.
-In these cases, you base the decision on subject-area knowledge about the type of effects that are possible.
+In these cases, base the decision on subject-area knowledge about the possible effects.